btaz21/weather-app/README.md

 ### Improvements

-1. Better error handling / messaging
+1. More complete error handling / messaging
 2. Automated testing
-3. Providing some indication of a required input on the input itself
+3. Providing some indication of required inputs on the input itself

 **create-react-app** : The following link has all the commands that can be used with create-react-app https://github.com/facebook/create-react-app